askmike/gekko/README.md

 - A High frequency trading bot designed to operate on < minute resolution.
 - A fully automated trading bot that you turn on and will generate profit withouth you having to do anything.
 - An exchange.

+**Automated trading**

+Gekko comes with three trading methods that implement a single indicator (DEMA, MACD and PPO).
+The parameters of these indicators are all configurable and changing them changes the outcome drastically.
+Additionally Gekko also provides an easy way to write your own trading methods in javascript.
+Read more about that in the [documentation](https://github.com/askmike/gekko/tree/master/docs/internal.md).

 ## Market interface